Jetroid/jetroid.github.io/_posts/2018-11-23-loi-krathong.md

 ![]({{ site.url }}/assets/images/loikrathong-scenery4.jpg)
 ![]({{ site.url }}/assets/images/loikrathong-scenery5.jpg)

 I played some of the (mostly ambient) music I had been listening to on the train to 'It', and he really liked it.
-I played him music like [Rust], [Dust], [], [TODO TODO TODO].
+I played him music like [Rust](https://www.youtube.com/watch?v=wiUYFZXy_zc), [Dust](https://www.youtube.com/watch?v=phL6fDiYNJk), [Sentient](https://www.youtube.com/watch?v=oTN6cGmH2yM), and [Miami Disco](https://www.youtube.com/watch?v=JaD7rwBDMuk).
 He said he preferred the songs without lyrics, which I can understand.

 Eventually, we pulled into the Chiang Mai station, and I said goodbye to 'It' and Andy, wishing them the best of luck for their travels.